Thriving on Country

 Woorabinda Healing Country and Gully Remediation Program

-We are working with the Woorabinda Aboriginal Shire Council (WASC) to improve water quality for the Great Barrier Reef and create employment and training opportunities for community by stabilising eroding gullies and streambanks across WASC land in Central Queensland, Gaangalu Nation Country.
+We worked with the Woorabinda Aboriginal Shire Council (WASC) to improve water quality for the Great Barrier Reef and create employment and training opportunities for community by stabilising three eroding gullies on Ghungalu/Ghangalu Nation Country in Central Queensland.

 Remediation, repair and protection of the environment has always been at the heart of caring for Country for Traditional Owners.
 This Reef Assist project seeks to combine modern science and remediation techniques with traditional healing of Country to bring environmental, economic and cultural benefits.